emotional-cities/byteroad-workshop/README.md

 The most widely used open standards for *services* are those defined by the Open Geospatial Consortium (OGC).
 The most commonly used standards to date are those of OGC Web Services (OWS).
 Still, in recent years new standards have emerged that are more adherent to modern technological trends, oriented to the web and ease of use, known under the name of OGC OpenAPI.
-Our SDI uses a hybrid architecture with a mix of OWS standards, which we will call ["Legacy"](#the-legacy-stack) and the latest OGC OpenAPI OGC, the ["Modern Stack"](#the-modern-stack).
+Our SDI uses a hybrid architecture with a mix of OWS standards, which we will call ["Legacy Stack"](#the-legacy-stack) and the latest OGC OpenAPI OGC, the ["Modern Stack"](#the-modern-stack).
 The idea is to create an SDI that is easy to use, aligned with emerging technological trends, and compatible with most existing tools.

 > **Note**
 > It is possible to use the Legacy or Modern stack services... or both, as long as it suits users who have to consume your data.
 However, from a harmonization point of view, the ideal would be to have uniformity between the different datasets.

 ### Data formats